Herod Antipas: Marriage to Herodias

-Early in his reign, Antipas had married the daughter of King Aretas IV of Nabatea.
+Early in his reign, Antipas had married Phasa'el, the daughter of King Aretas IV of Nabatea.
 However, on a visit to Rome he stayed with his half-brother Herod II and there he fell in love with his wife, Herodias, granddaughter of Herod the Great and Mariamne I, and the two agreed to marry after Herod Antipas had divorced his wife.
-Aretas' daughter learned of the plan and asked permission to travel to the frontier fortress of Machaerus, whence Nabatean forces escorted her to her father.
-With his daughter safe in his custody, Aretas now could declare war on Herod.
-Josephus says that Aretas was joined in this war by 'fugitives from the tetrarchy of Phillip', whereas Moses of Chorene says that Aretas was joined by the Edessan army.
+Phasa'el learned of the plan and asked permission to travel to the frontier fortress of Machaerus, whence Nabatean forces escorted her to her father.
+With his daughter safe in his custody, Aretas declared war on Herod.
+Josephus states that Aretas was joined in this war by "fugitives from the tetrarchy of Phillip", whereas Moses of Chorene states that Aretas was joined by the Edessan army.
 It is said that the joint Petra-Edessan army prevailed over the forces of Herod Antipas.

-It is generally agreed that the war, in which Herod was defeated, occurred in 36 AD, a year before the death of the emperor Tiberius.
-A point of contention today is how long before this date Herod's marriage to Herodias took place.
-Some surmise that the marriage of Antipas and Herodias took place shortly before the war in about 34 AD, after the death of Philip, but others have pointed to Josephus' Antiquities of the Jews (Book 18, chapter 5, paragraph 4) comment that Herodias "divorced herself from her husband while he was alive" to argue that it took place before Herod II's death, in about 27 AD, thus making it possible for Jesus to have been born in the reign of Herod the Great (as indicated by the Gospel of Matthew) and to have died in his early 30s (as indicated by the Gospel of Luke).
+It is generally agreed that the war, in which Herod was defeated, occurred in 36, a year before the death of Tiberius.
+A point of contention today is how long before Fis early 30s (as indicated by the Gospel of Luke).